 Contact the World Languages Department for further information.
-(760) 744-1150, ext.
-2390 Office: H-201

 ARAB 101 Arabic I

 Note: Not open to students with credit for ARAB 101B; corresponds to two years of high school study.

 This course is the first semester of Arabic.
 This elementary level course is a study of the Arabic language and Arabic-speaking cultures, with emphasis on the development of communicative skills and basic structures.
 Course combines in-class instruction and practice with self-paced study in the World Languages Laboratory.
 This beginning-level course is for students with no previous coursework in Arabic.